jquast/wcwidth/docs/api_c.rst

    Clip text to the visible column range [opts->v_start, opts->v_end).

    Returns a malloc'd string on success, NULL on error.
-When NULL is returned and \*error is set to a nonzero wcwidth_error_t (from width.h), the failure is a WCWIDTH_STRICT violation; otherwise it is an allocation failure.  \*error is always written on return.
+When NULL is returned, \*error (from width.h) is WCWIDTH_ERROR_UNSUPPORTED for a terminal sequence this function does not support, another nonzero wcwidth_error_t for a WCWIDTH_STRICT violation, and WCWIDTH_ERROR_NONE for an allocation failure.  \*error is always written on return.

+   Unsupported are horizontal cursor movement (BS, CR, CUF, CUB, HPA), OSC 8 hyperlinks and OSC 66 text sizing; docs/libwcwidth.rst explains why each is rejected instead of passed through.
    On success, \*out_len receives the byte length of the result (excluding NUL terminator, which is always present).
    The caller must free the returned pointer with a single free() call.

    :param text: UTF-8 encoded input string, NOT NUL-terminated.
    :param text_len: length of text in bytes.
    :param mode: how control characters and sequences are treated.
-WCWIDTH_STRICT raises on indeterminate sequences; cursor movement and OSC text sizing are not parsed.
+WCWIDTH_STRICT raises on indeterminate sequences.
    :param opts: clipping options, or NULL for defaults.
    :param out_len: output: byte length of result (excluding NUL); may be NULL.
    :param error: output: wcwidth_error_t, WCWIDTH_ERROR_NONE on success.